The Ultimate Introduction to CBD

 What is CBD?

 Cannabidiol (CBD) is a non-intoxicating chemical compound produced by the Cannabis sativa plant.
-It is commonly found within cannabis oil, which is contained by trichome resin glands found on the surface of cannabis flowers.
-The cannabis plant produces more than 110 known unique chemicals called cannabinoids, of which CBD is one.
-The term cannabinoid describes a unique class of organic chemicals, all of which feature similarities to the active components of cannabis.
+It is commonly found within Cannabis oil, which is contained within resin glands found on the surface of Cannabis flowers.
+The Cannabis plant produces more than 113 unique compounds known as cannabinoids, of which CBD is one.
+The term cannabinoid describes a unique class of organic chemicals, all of which feature similarities to the active components of Cannabis.

 In nature, Cannabis is one of the richest sources of cannabinoids, although it is far from the only one.
 Other plants [and animals], such as kava, chocolate, and black pepper, can produce different types of cannabinoids, all of which stimulate the Endocannabinoid System (ECS - discussed in more detail in ‘How does CBD Work’ below), a large cell-to-cell communication network found in humans and other vertebrate animals.